Analysing the Data-Driven Approach of Dynamically Estimating Positioning Accuracy: Introduction

 \section{Introduction}

-The interest over the utilization of IoT networks has been increasing over the recent years.
-Moreover, the massive amounts of data that the IoT connectivity produces, invite for intelligent ways of utilizing this massive volume of information.
+Interest in the utilization of IoT networks has been increasing over recent years.
+Moreover, the massive amounts of data that the IoT connectivity produces, invite intelligent ways of utilizing this massive data volume.
 In this direction, the emergence of Low Power Wide Area Networks (LPWANs) has offered the grounds for energy efficient localization applications.
-The data-driven methods of localization, which are a common solution for indoor positioning systems, called \textit{fingerprinting} methods, have been recently applied in outdoor IoT settings~\cite{Sigfox_Dataset, Janssen_Sigfox, Anagnostopoulos2019LoRa, Anagnostopoulos2019_IPIN, Janssen_2020_Benchmarking}.
+The data-driven methods of localization, called \textit{fingerprinting} methods, which are a common solution for indoor positioning systems, have recently been applied in outdoor IoT settings~\cite{Sigfox_Dataset, Janssen_Sigfox, Anagnostopoulos2019LoRa,Janssen_2020_Benchmarking, Anagnostopoulos2019_IPIN,Hybrid_LoRaWAN_2021}.
 Apart from the production of location estimates, the positioning systems may also produce a \textit{Dynamic Accuracy Estimation} (DAE), which quantifies the certainty of the system over its produced location estimate~\cite{Lemic_regression_based_2019, ANN_Lemic_2020}.
+The broad public has been familiarized with this concept, since the widely used GPS, along with other Global Navigation Satellite Systems (GNSSs), often offer the users a point on a map indicating their estimated location, along with a circle centered at the location estimate, with a radius of a size that is proportionate to estimated potential error of the provided location estimate.

-In this work, we elaborate on the concept of Dynamic Accuracy Estimation, in a data-driven approach.
-DAE can be perceived as the claimed accuracy of a position estimate, according to the positioning system that produced said estimate.
+The DAE can be perceived as the claimed accuracy of a position estimate, according to the positioning system that produced said estimate.
 As the name states, DAE is produced dynamically, in an on-line manner, along with the production of the location estimates, without having access to the ground truth location.
+Thus, it concerns an estimation of the accuracy and not a measurement of the accuracy.